Befana: Appearance and behavior

-She is usually portrayed as a hag riding a broomstick through the air wearing a black shawl and is covered in soot because she enters the children's houses through the chimney.
-She is often smiling and carries a bag or hamper filled with candy, gifts, or both.

-Legend
+Children must not watch her as she visits and delivers items or they are in serious danger as she does not like to be watched.
+Another, sanitized version says that if the Befana catches someone watching her, they will receive a playful thump on the shoulder from her broomstick.
+This aspect of the tradition may be designed to keep children in their beds.
+In Rome, her house is said to be among the roofs of the Piazza Navona.
+Grimm said she was a "terror to children".
+Siporin noted her contradictory character and summed it up thus: "She is grandmotherly but witchlike, the target of endless mockery but deeply beloved, ridiculous and dignified, domestic yet a wanderer, weak and dependent yet feared and powerful.
+She is an old woman played by a young man."

+Christian legend

-Christian legend had it that Befana was approached by the biblical magi, also known as the Three Wise Men (or the three kings) a few days before the birth of the Infant Jesus.
+Christian legend had it that the Befana was approached by the Biblical Magi, also known as the Three Wise Men or the Three Kings, a few days before the birth of the Baby Jesus.
 They asked for directions to where the Son of God was, as they had seen his star in the sky, but she did not know.
-She provided them with shelter for a night, as she was considered the best housekeeper in the village, with the most pleasant home.
-The magi invited her to join them on the journey to find the baby Jesus, but she declined, stating she was too busy with her housework.
-Later, La Befana had a change of heart, and tried to search out the astrologers and Jesus.
-That night she was not able to find them, so to this day, La Befana is searching for the little baby.
-She leaves all the good children toys and candy ("caramelle") or fruit, while the bad children get coal or dark candy ("carbone"), onions or garlic.
+She provided them with shelter for a night as she was considered the best housekeeper in the village with the most pleasant home.
+The Magi invited her to join them on the journey to find the Baby Jesus, but she declined, stating she was too busy with her housework.
+Later, the Befana had a change of heart and tried to search out the Magi and Jesus.
+That night she was not able to find them, so to this day the Befana is still searching for the Baby Jesus.
+She leaves all the good children toys and candy (caramelle) or fruit while the bad children get coal or dark candy (carbone).

-Another Christian legend takes a slightly darker tone as La Befana was an ordinary woman with a child whom she greatly loved.
-However, her child died, and her resulting grief maddened her.
-Upon hearing news of Jesus being born, she set out to see him, delusional that he was her son.
-She eventually met Jesus and presented him with gifts to make him happy.
-The infant Jesus was delighted, and he gave La Befana a gift in return; she would be the mother of every child in Italy.

-Popular tradition tells that if La Befana spots that someone sees her, they will receive a playful thump on the shoulder from her broomstick, as she doesn't wish to be seen.
-This aspect of the tradition may be designed to keep children in their beds.